kudobuilder/operators/repository/kafka/docs/latest/concepts.md

 # KUDO Kafka Concepts

-KUDO Kafka is a Kubernetes operator build on top of [KUDO](kudo.dev) and requires KUDO
+KUDO Kafka is a Kubernetes operator built on top of [KUDO](kudo.dev) and requires KUDO

 #### KUDO Kafka CRDs

-There are three CRDs, that are installed for KUDO Kafka.
+There are three CRDs that are installed when deploying KUDO Kafka:

 - Operator
 - OperatorVersion